 Exceptions raised by type and subtype-conversions shall be handled.

-C.4 Bit Representation [STR]
+6.3 Bit Representation [STR]

-C.4.1 Applicability to language
+6.3.1 Applicability to language

 In general, the type system of Ada protects against the vulnerabilities outlined in Section 6.4.
 However, the use of Unchecked_Conversion, calling foreign language routines, and unsafe manipulation of address representations voids these guarantees.